 The Bay Delta Conservation Plan (BDCP), which began in 2007, is a voluntary collaboration of state, federal, and local water agencies, state and federal fish agencies, environmental organizations, and other interested parties to provide a comprehensive habitat conservation and restoration program for the Delta.
 In addition, the BDCP would provide the basis for permits under federal and state endangered species laws for activities covered by the plan based on the best available science, identified sources of funding, and an adaptive management and monitoring program.
 On April 30, 2015, the state announced its intent to include new alternatives separating the conveyance facilities and habitat restoration measures into two separate permitting efforts namely: California WaterFix and California EcoRestore.
 Under the California WaterFix, the new water conveyance facilities with proposed design changes would be constructed and operated.
 On February 12, 2019, Governor Newsom announced the shift to a single tunnel project now referred to as the Delta Conveyance Project.
 As a result, DWR withdrew the approval of California WaterFix, decertified the Environmental Impact Report, and rescinded various permitting applications including those submitted to the State Board, U.S. Army Corps of Engineers, and State and federal Endangered Species Acts permits on May 2, 2019 and rescinded the California WaterFix Bond Resolution on May 7, 2019.
-The Delta Conveyance Design and Construction Authority executive director has been authorized to execute an amendment to the Joint Exercise of Powers Agreement for Planning and Environmental Services in support of the environmental analysis for a potential Delta Conveyance Project.
-This amendment outlines the agency's relationship with DWR and its scope of activities in support of environmental planning for a new single tunnel Delta conveyance proposal.
+With the release of the Notice of Preparation (NOP) on January 15, 2020, DWR initiated the California Environmental Quality Act scoping period for the proposed single tunnel Delta Conveyance project.
+DWR is reviewing all comments received during the scoping period and will publish a scoping report summarizing the information in summer 2020 and will consider the comments when developing the Draft Environmental Impact Report which is expected in early 2021.
+In a recent Delta Conveyance Design and Construction Authority meeting, the board was presented conceptual project components.
+The DCA Stakeholder Engagement Committee, an advisory committee to the DCA Board, continues to meet to discuss concepts for minimizing or eliminating impacts of the Project within the Delta region.